Note

 Diagnostics.
 Enable monitoring and diagnostics, including basic health metrics, diagnostics infrastructure logs, and boot diagnostics.
 Boot diagnostics can help you diagnose boot failure if your VM gets into a non-bootable state.
 Create an Azure Storage account to store the logs.
 A standard locally redundant storage (LRS) account is sufficient for diagnostic logs.
 For more information, see Enable monitoring and diagnostics.

 Availability.
 Your VM might be affected by planned maintenance or unplanned downtime.
 You can use VM reboot logs to determine whether a VM reboot was caused by planned maintenance.
-For higher availability, deploy multiple VMs in an availability set or across availability zones in a region.
-Both of these configurations provide a higher service-level agreement (SLA).
+For higher availability, deploy multiple VMs across availability zones within a region.
+This provides a higher service-level agreement (SLA).
+Where availability zones are not supported, availability sets can help provide protection against host failures or host updates.
+However, availability zones are the recommended option where possible.

-Backups To protect against accidental data loss, use the Azure Backup service to back up your VMs to geo-redundant storage.
+Backups.
+To protect against accidental data loss, use the Azure Backup service to back up your VMs to storage.
+Depending on the region, you can use geo-redundant or zone-redundant storage for backups.
 Azure Backup provides application-consistent backups.
+For performance-sensitive workloads or specialized Linux distributions that don't support traditional backup agents, use the agentless multi-disk crash consistent backup feature that enables automated backup protection without affecting application performance.

 Stopping a VM.
 Azure makes a distinction between "stopped" and "deallocated" states.
 You are charged when the VM status is stopped, but not when the VM is deallocated.
 In the Azure portal, the Stop button deallocates the VM.
 If you shut down through the OS while logged in, the VM is stopped but not deallocated, so you will still be charged.